-- 1. The first step in creating a successful advertisement is to completely understand the product that is being sold and how it can be used. - 2.
-A second important part of creating an advertisement is deciding who is expected to buy the product. - 3.
-Finally, a way must be found to create an ad that will people want to buy the product.
+- The first step in creating a successful advertisement is to completely understar product that is being sold and how it can be used. - A second important part of creating an advertisement is deciding who is expect buy the product. - Finally, a way must be found to create an ad that will make people want to buproduct.